 • Sound: determining what kind of sounds the mapping is going to facilitate making.
 This could mean creating new sounds, processing an input sound or even both.

-Moreover, when having to design an interface tailored to a spe- cific artist, we as designers should try and put ourselves in the posi- tion of the artist in order to develop something meaningful for her.
+Moreover, when having to design an interface tailored to a spe- cific artist, we as developer should try and put ourselves in the posi- tion of the artist in order to develop something meaningful for her.
 A good starting point to decide on the gesture-sound mapping is to use a bottom-up approach.
 We start with simple interactions that trigger a certain response and at the same time think of how we can

 and sound is not only an issue for the musicians, but also for the audience.
 Since the gestures and the produced sound have not necessarily a direct connection, the audience may not understand what is happening, and consequently, does not feel engaged during the performance.
 [1] [6].